The results are in!

 Half of you ticked “personal stories and narratives” which, again, is interesting as those are easily the least trafficked posts on the site, but I know regular readers really enjoy them (I also enjoy writing them, even though they take a stupid long time).

 Almost half of you wanted more tips about making money online.
 There is a lot for me to write about this subject, but I’ve resisted writing too much about that topic as (1) That’s not really what the blog is about and (2) There is already a crapload of stuff out there.
-I do already have a couple of posts about blogging, freelancing and making money while travelling, but you obviously want more.
+I do already have a couple of posts about blogging, freelancing and making money while travelling, and also building niche sites, but you obviously want more.

 Lastly, travel tips.
 42% of you wanted them.
 I feel like I’ve covered pretty much all aspects of the game, or at least the main ones, with my various posts of travel tips and within my premium guide Triple Your Travel.
 Of course there is still more to write, especially destination specific stuff, so I’ll keep pumping those out.